 Major Gift Officer - Institutional Advancement

-The Major Gift Officer is part of a team of professionals whose primary responsibility is the identification, cultivation, solicitation and stewardship of a portfolio of individual prospects including alumni, parents and friends of Ashland University.
-The Major Gift Officer manages relationships, develops and implements strategies, and is responsible for moving prospects through all phases of the process for generating financial support.
-The Major Gift Officer will work with prospective donors to determine their philanthropic interests related to Ashland University's fundraising goals.
+The Major Gift Officer (MGO) is part of a team of professionals whose primary responsibility is the identification, cultivation, solicitation and stewardship of a portfolio of individual prospects including alumni, parents and friends of Ashland University.
+This position manages relationships, develops and implements strategies, and is responsible for moving prospects through all phases of the fundraising process for generating financial support.
+The MGO will work with prospective donors to determine their philanthropic interests related to Ashland University’s fundraising goals.
 She/he will collaborate with faculty and staff to engage prospects and to develop and implement cultivation and solicitation plans.
-The Major Gift Officer should have a demonstrated interest in higher education and is expected to develop a deep knowledge of college's offerings.
-This position requires a person who is self-driven, and can work both independently and as a team member with other fundraising professionals and campus leaders in a fast paced environment with the ability to prioritize and manage multiple tasks effectively and efficiently.
-National and local travel as well as night and weekend work is required.
+The MGO should have a demonstrated interest in higher education and is expected to develop a deep knowledge of college’s offerings.
 This position may be a telecommuting position, working remotely from home and reporting to the main campus in Ashland, OH.

 Essential Position Duties and Responsibilities:

-- Identifies and cultivates major gift prospects including developing ways to find new prospects and follows up on inquiries regarding significant gifts to the University.
+- Identifies and cultivates major gift prospects including developing ways to find new prospects and following up on inquiries regarding significant gifts to the University.

 - Personally solicits assigned donor portfolio through face to face visits, including preparation of personalized materials.

 - Proactively identifies, develops, and delivers engagement opportunities to donors to ensure the maximization of their financial and non-financial support.

 - Researches, develops, and writes funding proposals, appeal letters, and reports as required.